pgrzesiecki/vbulletin-api-php/README.md

     $api = new Api($apiConfig, $apiConnector);
     ```

-4. When API service is initialized, you can call any API request.
+4. When API service is initialized, you can call any API resource.

     ```php
     $response = $api->callRequest('user.fetchByEmail', ['email' => 'test@example.com']);